anujaaazzzzz/anujaaazzzzz/README.md

 ## 🚀 About Me

-- 💻 **AI & IoT Developer**: Specializing in creating intelligent systems that integrate Artificial Intelligence with the Internet of Things.
+- 💻 **AI & IoT Developer**: Contributing at ING Skill Academy and Skill Museum and Research Centre (SMaRC).
 - 🌐 **Full Stack Developer in Training**: Exploring technologies like Django and React to enhance my web development skills.
 - 🤖 **Tech Enthusiast**: I have experience in robotics, AR, and AI, working on projects like AI Safari and WasteWise.
 - 🎓 **BSc Hons in Computing with AI Student**: Focused on combining AI principles with practical applications.
-- 🏫 **AI Intern**: Contributing at ING Skill Academy and Skill Museum and Research Centre (SMaRC).

 ---